The Valentine Studio Project

 The newly reimagined studio would provide visitors a space to confront and reckon with the painful history of Richmond’s and the Valentine’s early role in the development and spread of the Lost Cause myth.
 If its transfer is approved by Richmond City Council, this space would also house the unmodified statue of Jefferson Davis, covered in paint and damaged by recent protests.
 Edward Valentine sculpted the Davis statue, which was installed on Monument Avenue as part of a larger piece in 1907.

-The previously mentioned survey was developed by a diverse committee made up of local historians, activists, local leaders and others, with support from the University of Virginia’s Public Memory Project and members of the Valentine family.
-The 18-question survey must be completed by November 1.
+The previously mentioned survey was developed by a diverse committee made up of local historians, activists, local leaders and others, with support from the University of Virginia’s Public Memory Project and members of the Valentine family, and the results will be released in January, 2021.
 A series of focus groups will be conducted as well.